How To Make Oat Milk

 Note: without any stabilizers or emulsifiers the milk will separate in the fridge.
 This is normal.
 Just give it a good stir before drinking.

-When adding a sweetener to your oat milk I recommend maple syrup rather than a date.
+I recommend a liquid sweetener like maple syrup or honey rather than a date.
 Because the blend time is so short, a pitted date may not fully blend into the liquid.

 More Dairy-Free Milk Recipes